johnlee1/learn/machine-learning/supervised-learning.md

 + In k-NN classification, the output is a class membership.
 An object is classified by a majority vote of its neighbors, with the object being assigned to the class most common among its k nearest neighbors (k is a positive integer, typically small).
 If k = 1, then the object is simply assigned to the class of that single nearest neighbor.
 + In k-NN regression, the output is the property value for the object.
 This value is the average of the values of its k nearest neighbors.

+#### Preference Bias
++ locality: near points are similar
++ smoothness: by choosing to average and by choosing to look at points that are similar to one another we are expecting functions to behave smoothly
++ all features matter equally

+#### Curse of Dimensionality
+As the number of features or dimensions grows, the amount of data we need to generalize accurately also grows exponentially.

 ## Computational Learning Theory
 In computer science, computational learning theory (or just learning theory) is a subfield of Artificial Intelligence devoted to studying the design and analysis of machine learning algorithms.
 It has three important components: